Overexertion Develops Over Time and Makes Preexisting Conditions Worse

 Most overexertion injuries will involve the muscles of the back, including strains and pulls.
 Overexertion in extreme cases can result in herniated or ruptured discs.
 According to the BLS, most acute overexertion injuries are caused by lifting objects that are too heavy; and men are more likely than women to suffer from overexertion.
 Frequently, overexertion can lead to secondary injuries if a worker collapses and falls.

 It can be difficult to establish that a worker is entitled to workers’ compensation benefits in connection with an overexertion injury.
-The Philadelphia workers’ compensation lawyers of Gross & Kenny, LLP, have a demonstrated history of succeeding where others have failed.
-If overexertion is preventing you or a loved one from working, contact us at 215-512-1500, or complete our online form to schedule a free initial consultation at our Philadelphia offices, where we represent clients throughout Pennsylvania.
+The Philadelphia overexertion injury lawyers of Gross & Kenny, LLP, have a demonstrated history of succeeding where others have failed.
+If overexertion is preventing you or a loved one from working, contact us to schedule a free initial consultation at our Philadelphia offices, where we represent clients throughout Bustleton and South Philadelphia.